phcompeau/biological_modeling_course/_pages/coronavirus/multiseq.md

 (Top) A snapshot of the sequence alignment between the SARS-CoV RBD (above) and the SARS-CoV-2 chimeric RBD (below).
 Columns are colored along a spectrum from blue (high Qres) to red (low Qres), with positions that correspond to an inserted or deleted amino acid colored red.
 (Bottom) Zooming in on a region of the alignment with low Qres, which corresponds to amino acids at positions 476 to 485 in SARS-CoV-2.
 {: style="font-size: medium;"}

-Because *Multseq* is a VMD plugin, we can create 3D visualizations of the structure and color them based on Qres.
-Below is the visualization of the imposed structures of SARS (*2ajf*) and SARS-CoV-2 (*6vw1*) RBD with ACE2 (in green).
-Blue represents regions of high *Qres* while red represents regions of low *Qres*.
-Because we want to find structural differences that cause SARS-CoV-2 RBD to bind to ACE2 with greater affinity, it is a good idea to focus on regions in or next to the binding site such as the highlighted region.
+Because Multiseq is a VMD plugin, we can create 3-D visualizations of the structures and color them based on Qres.
+The figure below shows the superimposed structures of both the SARS and SARS-CoV-2 RBD bound with ACE2, shown in green.
+The same color-coding of columns of the multiple alignment in the figure above is used to highlight differences between the SARS-CoV and SARS-CoV-2 structures; that is, blue represents regions of high *Qres*, and red represents regions of low *Qres*.
+The region of the RBM alignment in the above figure with low Qres is outlined in the below figure.

-Visualization here:

 ![image-center](../assets/images/QresVMD.png){: .align-center}
 This is a visualization showing the superposed structures of SARS-CoV-2 chimeric RBD and SARS RBD in blue and red based on Qres.
 Blue indicates high Qres and red indicates low Qres.
 ACE2 is shown in green.
 The highlighted region is one of the four regions of potential structural differences.
 Because it is adjacent to ACE2, it is likely that the structural difference here will affect ACE2 interactions.
 {: style="font-size: medium;"}

-From this analysis, we now identified a region that is structurally different between SARS-CoV-2 RBD and SARS RBD and is near the binding site of ACE2.
-In the next lesson, we will see what the specific differences are and how they affect the binding affinity.
+Finding this highlighted region in the RBM where the structures of the SARS-CoV and SARS-CoV-2 spike proteins differ is an exciting development.
+In the next lesson, we would like to focus solely on this tiny region and see how the handful of mutations influence the binding affinity of the spike protein with the ACE2 enzyme.

 [Next lesson](structural_diff){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}